stardog-union/stardog-blog/content/posts/draft-2017-pathfinder.md

 Path finding is not easily achievable in SPARQL mainly because a path of edges cannot be naturally represented in the tabular result format of SPARQL.
-Now that we [extended the SPARQL solutions](extending-the-solution), we can introduce a path finding extension to SPARQL.
+Now that we [extended SPARQL solutions](extending-the-solution), we can introduce a path finding extension to SPARQL.

 ## Background